-2.4.8.11 Crankcase / Gearbox housing and lateral covers
+2.4.8.2 SBK - Crankcase / Gearbox housing

+- a.
 Homologated materials and castings for crankcase and gearbox housing must be used.
-Material for crankcase and gearbox housing may only be added by welding or removed by machining.

-Oil-pan (sump) may be altered or replaced.
+Material for crankcase and gearbox housing may only be added by welding or removed by machining. - b.
+Oil-pan (sump) may be altered or replaced. - c.
+Vacuum pumps are not allowed if not installed on the homologated motorcycle.